notafishaxolotl/nixos/README.md

 here's a sandwich :P 🥪

-MAKE SURE YOURE home/system.stateversion ALIGN WITH YOUR INSTALL BEFORE SWITCHING
+MAKE SURE YOURE home/system.stateversion ARE THE SAME AS YOUR ORIGONAL BEFORE SWITCHING

 https://home-manager.dev/